serinryu/react-trello-clone/README.md

 ## 💁‍♂️ Introducing Project

-#### 🔎 Manage your project
-> - You can manage any type of project, workflow, or task tracking.
+1. Manage any type of project, workflow, or task tracking

+2. Reorganize your board & card

+3. Add/Edit/Delete your board & card